jhannah/jays.net/resume.md

 Established documentation systems, revision control, operating procedures, monitoring and paging, and departmental cross training.

+Application Support / Development Specialist |
+University of Nebraska Medical Center |
+2007 - 2010

+Worked part-time from UNMC while persuing a B.S. in Bioinformatics.

+Genetic Sequence Analysis Facility (GSAF) provides application and hardware support and development for researchers at the University of Nebraska Medical Center.

+Collaborative Laboratory of Applied Bioinformatics (CLAB) provides application and hardware support and development for researchers and students across the University of Nebraska system.
+CLAB is based at the Peter Kiewit Institute (PKI) of the University of Nebraska, Omaha (UNO).

-Senior Software Engineer, Webmaster
+Senior Software Engineer, Webmaster |
-Viatel, Inc., Omaha NE ($570M)
+Viatel, Inc., Omaha NE ($570M) |
 1998 - 1999

 * Lead developer of Internet / Intranet applications.